Cross-posted from the Commerce Department's website at:

 The efforts significantly cut unpreparedness numbers.

 The transition to digital broadcasting will free up airwaves for use by emergency responders.
-In addition, digital broadcasting will provide a clearer picture and more programming choices for many consumers.
+In addition, digital broadcasting provides a clearer picture and more programming choices for many consumers.
 Consumers can go to www.dtv2009.gov for more information.